Nightly prayers at the mosque? Big iftars? Vaccines? Ramadan 2021 brings decisions for Muslims.

 Taking the vaccines “does not invalidate the fast during Ramadan as per the opinion of the majority of Islamic scholars,” says the statement of the Islamic Medical Association of North America.

-Islam teaches that Muslims are exempt from the fast if and while they are sick or traveling, said Talib Shareef, imam of Masjid Muhammad in Northwest Washington They can make up a missed fast day later, and it’s completely legitimate, he said.
+Islam teaches that Muslims are exempt from the fast if and while they are sick or traveling, said Talib Shareef, imam of Masjid Muhammad in Northwest Washington.
+They can make up a missed fast day later, and it’s completely legitimate, he said.

 “They put too much on themselves.
 I am telling them to think safety first, benefit over harm.
 We prayed last year for the vaccine, and I have to remind people: Now we have this.
 Some haven’t taken it because they’re hesitant.
 I’m emphasizing Ramadan is interested in the value of human life.”